 List the typical emotions you experience in a day or week.

-Once you list your typical emotions I encourage you to check out these free mood tracker worksheets to continue with this process.
+Once you list your typical emotions I encourage you to check out this beautiful mood tracking journal to continue with this process.

 Sample emotions: Happy, sad, grateful, excited, stressed, calm, depressed, relaxed, irritated, proud.